Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 Vulcan 7 Pricing – What Is The Monthly Cost?

-It is difficult to come by any official pricing information about Vulcan 7.
+It is difficult to come across any official pricing information about Vulcan 7.

-As you will see later in this article, most competitors disclose their pricing plans on their websites.
+As you will see later in this article, most competitors disclose pricing plans on their websites.

-Since this is not the case with Vulcan 7, I contacted them via email and asked about the current pricing information.
+Since this is not the case with Vulcan 7, I emailed them and asked about the current pricing information.

 So far, I haven’t heard back from them yet.
 Should I receive a reply someday, this section will be updated.